BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 Okay.

-And then you're saying if any other U.S. federal government agency, such as the NIH, for example, or the CDC were to make a substantial health claim, like, for example, saying that vitamin C can cure scurvy or treat scurvy, that then that any dietary supplement manufacturer that makes vitamin C could automatically use that same claim by simply referencing the government agency that also made that claim.
+And then you're saying if any other U.S. federal government agency, such as the NIH, for example, or the CDC, were to make a substantial health claim, like, for example, saying that vitamin C can cure scurvy or treat scurvy, that then any dietary supplement manufacturer that makes vitamin C could automatically use that same claim by simply referencing the government agency that also made that claim.

-Is that is that a good price?
+Is that a good question?

-And they would file a notice saying, hey, look, this is the claim that the government agency makes, and we want to make that same claim, our product contains the same ingredient at the same dose amount.
+And they would file a notice saying, hey, look, this is the claim that the government agency makes, and we want to make that same claim.

 Can we just make that claim?